imghasemi/SANSA-Template-Maven-Spark-Intellij/README.md

 **Step 2**: The subsequent steps depend on your IDE which we specifically explain the intelliJ IDE way to get run the project.
 Therefore Open IntelliJ application.

-Step 3: In the third step you must select the root directory in the project with is `SANSA-Template-Maven-Spark`.
+**Step 3**: In the third step you must select the root directory in the project with is `SANSA-Template-Maven-Spark`.
 Then as maven plugins are installed inside the IDE you see that the project automatically starts to include all the dependencies in the `pom.xml` file which is located in the root.

 ![alt text](https://raw.githubusercontent.com/imghasemi/SANSA-Template-Maven-Spark-Intellij/master/img/img1.png)